ahmetugsuz/Finland_Bus_Routes/README.md

 #### Database Architecture

 This section provides an overview of the database architecture utilized in the Finland Bus Routes application.
 The application relies on MySQL as the database management system to store and manage data related to bus stops, buses, real-time telemetry, and associated events.
+Below, you'll find details on the tables used in the MySQL database and their respective fields, outlining the structure and pupose of each table's columns:

-##### stop_event Table
+##### `stop_event` Table

-This table stores information about stop events, including status and arrival times.
+- This table stores information about stop events, including status and arrival times.

-**Fields:**
+- **Fields:**
    - `id` (Primary Key): A unique identifier for each stop event.
    - `status`: Textual information about the stop event status.
    - `arrival_time_to_the_stop`: The estimated arrival time for the bus at the stop.

-##### stop Table
+##### `stop` Table

-The `stop` table captures data related to bus stops, their locations, and associated stop events.
+- The `stop` table captures data related to bus stops, their locations, and associated stop events.

-**Fields:**
+- **Fields:**
    - `id` (Primary Key): A unique identifier for each bus stop.
    - `tsi`: A numerical timestamp indicating the time of the stop event.
    - `stop_event`: A foreign key reference to the associated stop event.
    - `stop_name`: The name or identifier of the bus stop.
    - `latitude` and `longitude`: Geographical coordinates of the bus stop's location.

-##### bus Table
+##### `bus` Table

-This table provides information about buses, including their unique vehicle numbers and operators.
+- This table provides information about buses, including their unique vehicle numbers and operators.

-**Fields:**
+- **Fields:**
    - `vehicle_number` (Primary Key): The unique key used to identify each bus.
    - `operator`: The operator responsible for the bus.

-##### bus_status Table
+##### `bus_status` Table

-The `bus_status` table serves as the primary data repository for real-time telemetry of active buses.
+- The `bus_status` table serves as the primary data repository for real-time telemetry of active buses.

-**Fields:**
+- **Fields:**
    - `id` (Primary Key): A unique identifier for each telemetry data entry.
    - `vehicle_number`: A reference to the specific bus via its vehicle number.
    - `tsi`: A numerical timestamp associated with the telemetry data.
    - `utc_timestamp`: The Coordinated Universal Time (UTC) timestamp for data recording.
    - `route_number`: The bus route number.
    - `current_location`: The current location of the bus.
    - `latitude` and `longitude`: Geographical coordinates of the bus's position.
    - `stop_id`: A reference to the associated bus stop.
    - `destination`: The final destination of the bus.

 These tables are interconnected to capture comprehensive data about the buses and their activities, enabling real-time tracking and information retrieval.